salemileandro/salemileandro.github.io/_posts/2025-02-02-bayesian-machine-learning-a-deep-but-friendly-introduction.md

 determined by $$\frac{\sigma_{lh}^2}{\sigma_{p}^2}$$.
 If you define
 $$\lambda = \frac{\sigma_{lh}^2}{\sigma_{p}^2}$$, you recover the usual formulation of Ridge regression!

+> Note that if we had used a Laplace distribution for the priors, we would have ended
+> with a L1 regularization term!

 So, what does this tell us?
 Bayesian ML and classical ML are not as different as they might seem!
 The only difference is that classical ML typically finds a single best set